 Fisk House is a cooperative residence for women graduate students enrolled at Boston University.
-Administered by the Office of Residential Life and supported and maintained by the Boston University Women’s Guild since February 2020, Fisk House provides a residence for 16 students at nominal cost.
-It is the only subsidized graduate student residence at Boston University.
+Administered by BU Housing and supported and maintained by the Boston University Women’s Guild since February 2020, Fisk House provides a residence for 16 students at nominal cost.

 About the Application Process